scottlamb/moonfire-nvr/guide/install.md

       # Pass through `/var/tmp` from the host.
       # SQLite expects to be able to create temporary files in this dir, which
-      # is not created in Moonfire's minimal Docker image.
+      # was not created in Moonfire's minimal Docker image prior to 0.7.26.
       # See: <https://www.sqlite.org/tempfiles.html>
       - "/var/tmp:/var/tmp"